 See “resources” section below for links to these resources.

 Online Reporting Tool

 District Safe School Coordinators and their teams should monitor and respond to student reports of bullying, and all reports of other worrisome behaviours made through the confidential online reporting tool.

 Boards of education should have Violence Threat Risk Assessment (VTRA) protocols in place with community partners to assess and respond to potentially worrisome behaviours and threats of violence.

 VTRA protocols should be developed in collaboration with child and youth serving community agencies that represent:

-- education (school district employees)
+- education (school district employees and local independent schools)